-Requirements for Acceptable Documents

-Any documents used for verification must be the original (not photocopies) and generally must be dated within 60 days of the date they are provided to the SHA request.
+Requirements for Acceptable Documents SHAPHASH Policy Any documents used for verification must be the original (not photocopies) and generally must be dated within 60 days of SHAthe PHA Spartanburg Housing request.
 The documents must not be damaged, altered or in any way illegible.
 Print-outs from web pages are considered original documents.